EdwardSnug/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir /tmp/myfirstdirectory creates the named directory to the tmp directory as parent folder mv is used to move or rename files or directories rm is used to delete files and directories can be used with a set of wildcards
+mkdir /tmp/myfirstdirectory creates the named directory to the tmp directory as parent folder mv is used to move or rename files or directories rm is used to delete files and directories can be used with a set of wildcards cd - is used to return to previous directory